 The story of El Grito and Mexico’s War of Independence

-Just before midnight on September 15th, 1810, Miguel Hidalgo, a priest from the small town of Dolores near Guanajuato in Mexico’s Colonial Heartland made an impulsive decision that revolutionized Mexican history and resulted in the war that led to Mexico’s independence.
-Ordering the church bells to be rung, Hidalgo cried out to the native Mexicans and the lower classes of mixed blood urging them to stand up and take back the lands stolen from their forefathers and ending with the now-famous Grito: “Long live Mexico!”
+Just before midnight on September 15, 1810, Miguel Hidalgo, a priest from the small town of Dolores near Guanajuato in Mexico’s Colonial Heartland made an impulsive decision that revolutionized Mexican history and resulted in the war that led to Mexico’s independence.
+Ordering the church bells to be rung, Hidalgo cried out to the native Mexicans and the working classes of mixed origin, urging them to stand up and take back the lands stolen from their forefathers, ending with the now-famous cry: “Long live Mexico!”

-What is not always understood about the start of Mexico’s war of independence is that the upraising enfolded much differently than was planned.
+What is not always understood about the start of Mexico’s War of Independence is that the uprising played out far differently than originally planned.
 After three centuries of Spanish rule in Mexico, the ruling class had bred itself into a hierarchy of two levels: the Gachupines (Spanish born aristocrats) at the top and the Criollos (Mexican-born Spaniards) just below.

 Before the night of Hidalgo’s cry, a movement of political revolution had already begun when Napoleon conquered Spain.
 The Criollos, of which Hidalgo was a member, saw this instability as an opportunity to overthrow the Gachupines and claim ruling stature.